 At-Home Drain Clearing: What Not to Do

-When attempting to safely remove a sink clog at home, the key word is safely.
+When attempting to remove a sink clog at home safely, the keyword is “safely.”
 There are a few things you want to always avoid when removing sink clogs to ensure that you don’t do any additional damage to your home’s plumbing system.

 - Don’t use excessive force when plunging a sink.
 It can be tempting to go overboard, especially if your frustration is building, but using excessive force can result in damage to your sink or the sink drain trap.